- Cancer, sex, and sexuality

 - Oral sex with a man if he wears a latex or plastic condom from start to finish.
 Never taste or swallow a man’s semen if you suspect he might have HIV.

-Talk to an HIV counselor at your local health department if you have questions about HIV transmission, or see the “Additional resources” section for more information.
+Talk to an HIV counselor at your local health department if you have questions about HIV transmission, or see the “To learn more” section for more information.

 What if I already have HIV?

-If you have HIV, safer sex is important to avoid sexually transmitted diseases (STDs).
+If you have HIV, safer sex is important to avoid sexually transmitted infections.
 You will also want to protect your sex partner from HIV.
 Even if your partner has HIV too, either of you could become infected with a second strain of the virus.
 Researchers have discovered, for example, that people who were first infected with a type of HIV that could be treated with anti-viral drugs have gotten drug-resistant HIV through unprotected sex.
 If properly used, latex condoms can keep HIV from being transmitted through sex.
-(See our document called HIV Infection and AIDS for more information.)
+(See our document called HIV Infection, AIDS, and Cancer for more information.)

 Can sex during treatment be harmful to a patient or partner?

-A few chemotherapy drugs can be present in small amounts in semen.
-You may want to use condoms while you are getting chemotherapy and for about 2 weeks afterward.
+A few chemo drugs can be present in small amounts in semen.
+You may want to use condoms while you are getting chemo and for about 2 weeks afterward.
 Some types of radiation treatment require special precautions for a certain amount of time, too.
-For instance, a man who is having “seed implants” (brachytherapy) for prostate cancer should check with his doctor about safety precautions, like using condoms, because sometimes the seeds can migrate.
+For instance, a man who is having “seed implants” (brachytherapy) for prostate cancer should check with his doctor about safety precautions, like using condoms, because sometimes the seeds can move.

 Men who are getting chemo also should avoid causing pregnancy during and for some time after treatment because chemo may damage the DNA in sperm cells.
 This could lead to birth defects.
 Ask your doctor about birth control if your partner might get pregnant.
 You will also want to know when you can stop using birth control for this reason.